-- Get familiar with the administration and exam security procedures in the AP Coordinator’s Manual, Part 2.
+- Familiarize themselves ahead of time with the administration and exam security procedures in the AP Coordinator’s Manual, Part 2.

-- Get familiar with any special equipment (such as CD players or digital recording equipment) well before exam day.
-(Note: Master CDs and exam CDs must not be opened before the exam administration.)
+- Familiarize themselves with any special equipment (such as CD players or digital recording equipment) well before exam day.
+(Note: Master CDs must not be opened before the exam administration.)

-- If administering exams to students testing with accommodations, understand the students’ specific accommodations and, for exams with extended time, understand how to time each section.
+- If administering exams to students testing with accommodations, familiarize themselves with the students’ specific accommodations and, for exams with extended time, understand how to time each section.

 - Read all the general and the appropriate subject-specific exam administration instructions in the Exam Instructions book to understand the flow of the administration.

 - If proctoring the AP Chinese or AP Japanese Exams, review all exam day procedures and the proctor script in the AP Chinese and AP Japanese Exams: Setup and Administration Guide (available in March 2023 at collegeboard.org/apcj-examadmin).

 - Prepare the exam rooms.

 - Set up exam equipment (such as CD players, computers, and digital recording devices).

 - Talk to the AP coordinator about the process to distribute the AP ID label sheets.

 - If proctoring an exam at an off-site location, familiarize themselves with all off-site testing requirements.